jayachandradora/System-Design-Tips-and-Tricks/Details of Bytes MB GB TB PB.md

   - Usage: The largest unit of digital storage measurement; used in theoretical discussions about the total amount of digital data in existence.

-# Capacity Estimation during System Design Interviews
+# Capacity Estimation during System Design

 During a system design interview, capacity estimation is crucial for demonstrating your ability to analyze requirements and scale a system effectively.
 Here's a simplified approach to perform capacity estimation: